 Sources: 1.
 The release date is from 45cat.com.
 2. Chart data from The Guinness book of British hit singles.

 The song was apparently written about Patti D’Arbanville, the US actress who had inspired the song Lady D’Arbanville on Mona Bone Jakon (1970).

-Reggae star with crossover into modern R&B, London-born with Jamaican background, original name Max Elliott.
+Maxi Priest: reggae star with crossover into modern R&B, London-born with Jamaican background, original name Max Elliott (b.
+1962).

 Further reading: Maxi Priest biography by Steve Huey at All Music.

 Further reading: Mr Big biography by Greg Prato at All Music.